t-abtamene/Windows-Driver-Developer-Supplemental-Tools/codeql/windows-drivers/queries/PortedQueries/README.md

             - DispatchAnnotationMissing.ql
             - DispatchAnnotationMissing.qhelp
             - driver_snippet.c
+        - query2
+        - ...
     - clean.cmd
     - run_all_tests.cmd
     - run_only_analysis.cmd

 #### Analysis Files

 * AnalysisFiles folder contains .sarif files.
-They are outputs of running Code Analysis on databases.
+They are outputs of running CodeQL Analysis on databases.
 The JSON property we look for in this files is the 'results' property.
 The value will be array of results of running a query.
 Each result object willl contain useful key-value pairs like line number and filename where an a result has occured.

 #### KMDFTestTemplate and WDFTestingTemplate

 * These files are basic KMDF and WDF driver templates used for testing purposes.
 Each folder has an empty driver_snippet.c file which will be replaced by the appropriate test snippet at build time.
 Not all of the tests work this way, though.
-For convienience reason, some code snippets are added to the template file itself, like the case of PendingStatusError query, forexample.
+For convienience reason, some code snippets are added to the template file itself, like the case of PendingStatusError query's snippet, forexample.
 In such cases, the introduction of the buggy piece of code won't affect results of other queries.

 #### queries

 Each query directory contains 3 files.

-* a .qhelp files, which contains documentation for the query,
+* a .qhelp files, which contains documentation for the query (use vscode for a nicer view),
 * a .ql file which contains the query and
 * a .c driver_snippet file which will replace the driver_snippet.c file in the templates at build time.
-If it is not convinient to copy this snippet to the templates, the buggy code will be added to the template file if it won't interfere with other tests.
+If it is not convinient to copy this snippet to the templates, the buggy code will be added to the template file, given that it won't interfere with other tests.

 #### scripts

 * clean.cmd is used for cleaning the build directory
-* run_all_tests.cmd is used for building the template with the snippet code (when copying is easier), creating databases, and running codeql analysis
+* run_all_tests.cmd is used for building the template with the snippet code, creating databases, and running codeql analysis
-* run_only_analysis.cmd is used to perform only analysis
+* run_only_analysis.cmd is used to perform analysis only

 ## Getting Started